 Interested trainees may call Kristen Stewart at (212) 420-2722 to schedule a time or email firstname.lastname@example.org.

 Child Life internships are now available to Board-Certified music therapists seeking dual certification to expand career opportunities.
 This 480-hour internship within a medical music psychotherapy program focuses on music therapy as a crucial component of the psychosocial care of hospitalized children.

 Interns will master the medical application of music therapy in terms of procedural support, pain management, and respiratory care, and will be eligible to sit for the child life certification examination.
 For information on Child Life Services, please go to www.childlife.org.
-Please contact John Mondanaro, MA, MT-BC, LCAT, CCLS at 212-420-2722 or John.Mondanaro@mountsinai.org for program fees, full-time and part-time scheduling options, and further information.
+Please contact Betsy Barone MA, MT-BC, CCLS at 212 844-6782 or Elizabeth.Barone@mountsinai.org for program fees, full-time and part-time scheduling options, and further information.